Krishbelwal/Netflix_Content_Analysis/Readme.md

 **3. Popular Genres**
 - Top genres: International Movies, Dramas
-- International Movies and Dramas have the highest number of shows and average duration.
+- International Movies and Dramas have the highest number of shows.

 **4. Content Trends**
 - YoY growth peaked around 2017–2018, but declined by -45% in 2021.